yukulehe/gazpar2mqtt/README.md

 ## Prices

 Gazpar2mqtt can ingest your own energy prices to estimate your costs.
 Download and complete the sample file prices.csv using the following format :

+- PCE : your PCE id
+- startDate : starting date of the price
+- endDate : end date of the price (put a far far end date at the last row of the file, ie : 2999-12-31)
+- kwhPrice : the price per kWh (don't forget to apply the TVA to this cost, and to add the french energy tax per kwh)
+- fixPrice : the fix price per day (it corresponds for example to the price of your subscription with your gas provider, don't forget to apply the TVA)

 ```
 pce;startDate;endDate;kwhPrice;fixPrice
 XXXX;2019-11-28;2020-12-27;0.03713;0.25